PearlCxndy/Umwelt/README.md

 ![digital cube](https://github.com/user-attachments/assets/c02ee90b-9308-4d7c-9fb9-3f44d70e198f)

-### 5. Merging the Digital Cube with the Individual Scenes**</br>
+### 5. Merging the Digital Cube with the Individual Scenes</br>

 Every team member worked on unique Unity sceneries connected to distinct cube faces to create our interactive experience.
 We constructed a virtual version in Unity to see the finished cube and test the interaction before construction of the actual cube started.
 The idea was to spin a digital cube linking each face to a distinct animal picture, therefore producing a smooth, immersive change.
 Like a character choosing screen, we also created a preview scene so users may explore settings before starting the real gaming.

-**Challenges and Refinements**
+&nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**

-**Issue:** The primary difficulty arose in trying to combine every scene into a single workable Unity project.
+&nbsp;&nbsp;&nbsp;&nbsp;**Issue:** The primary difficulty arose in trying to combine every scene into a single workable Unity project.
 Using many Unity versions caused compatibility problems including broken shaders and conflicts between Burst versions.
 Prefab linkages and supplies were sometimes lost during merger, needing hand reassignment.
 Especially with Unity metadata and `.DS_Store` files, merge conflicts created numerous problems and prompted us to often revert and restart branches.
 Additionally upsetting the visual flow were uneven lighting and skyboxes between scenes.
 Standardising became difficult also because the gameplay viewpoints differed: octopus and dog utilised third-person, while bat and bird used first-person.

-**Solution:** We standardised the Unity version on every device to stop more compatibility issues.
+&nbsp;&nbsp;&nbsp;&nbsp;**Solution:** We standardised the Unity version on every device to stop more compatibility issues.
 Mass material application to a few selected objects helped to more precisely distribute shaders updated for a few selected components.
 Regular backups, frequent commits, and thorough debugging assisted merging issues to be resolved.
 We targeted at scene consistency using portal cameras and arranging them into a spinning cube object coordinated with an Arduino rotary encoder.
 We built a sphere around each camera and placed shaders within to duplicate scene environments, so addressing lighting variations.
 At last, daily team meetings and open communication helped us to quickly resolve problems, match our procedures, and properly unite all components into one interactive system.

 ![github](https://github.com/user-attachments/assets/2cdebac3-5c97-42ba-aad4-b1c34033e522)

-**6. Modeling and Laser Cutting the Revolving Cube**</br>
+### 6. Modeling and Laser Cutting the Revolving Cube</br>

 We developed laser-cut files using Fusion 360, then extruded them into 3D to show the complete assembly after creating 2D drawings of the cube's surfaces.
 Seeing the digital model provided us confidence going into production and enabled us to know how the elements will fit.

 We tested the turntable early on using cardboard and marbles.
 The marbles proved unsatisfactory; they were erratic and inconsistent.
 Changing to metal ball bearings greatly enhanced rotation, therefore smoothing out the machine and increasing dependability.
 Laser-cut acrylic, which we also used instead of cardboard, provided superior durability, accuracy, and a smoother finish for the framework.
 From rough prototype to a working, polished build, this update represented a definite step ahead.

-**Challenges and Refinements**
+&nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**

-**Issue:**

-Designing the turntable involved several tough choices.
+&nbsp;&nbsp;&nbsp;&nbsp;**Issue:** Designing the turntable involved several tough choices.
 We were short on time and the fabrication lab was full during finals, hence we wanted something quick to construct, structurally sound, but without using 3D printing.
 Our aim was to keep using laser cutting and layer materials to create a working basis.
 Surprisingly entertaining and low-stress, we began experimenting with cardboard and marbles to test the bearing mechanism.
 Moving into acrylic and metal bearings, however, brought increased precise demands and challenging alignment issues.Technically, the Arduino and Unity Serial Port connectivity caused us much trouble.
 Values were first erratic and we lacked reliable rotation input.
 That was annoying since we knew that this one hurdle was essential for syncing the physical and digital cubes and felt as though everything was held up by it.
 Syncing the speed between the real and virtual cubes also introduced still another level of difficulty.
 It was difficult when things did not match our expectations, particularly considering the effort both sides had put in.

-**Solution:**

-Designing the turntable involved several tough choices.
+&nbsp;&nbsp;&nbsp;&nbsp;**Solution:** Designing the turntable involved several tough choices.
 We were short on time and the fabrication lab was full during finals, hence we wanted something quick to construct, structurally sound, but without using 3D printing.
 Our aim was to keep using laser cutting and layer materials to create a working basis.
 Surprisingly entertaining and low-stress, we began experimenting with cardboard and marbles to test the bearing mechanism.
 Moving into acrylic and metal bearings, however, brought increased precise demands and challenging alignment issues.Technically, the Arduino and Unity Serial Port connectivity caused us much trouble.
 Values were first erratic and we lacked reliable rotation input.
 That was annoying since we knew that this one hurdle was essential for syncing the physical and digital cubes and felt as though everything was held up by it.
 Syncing the speed between the real and virtual cubes also introduced still another level of difficulty.
 It was difficult when things did not match our expectations, particularly considering the effort both sides had put in.

 ![progress](https://github.com/user-attachments/assets/6431ac35-be8b-44fe-8cac-54a93211e377)

-**7. Projection Mapping**</br>
+### 7. Projection Mapping</br>

 To improve the immersive experience, we intended to project images onto a physical box we built.
 First, we looked at ways to link Unity to projection tools and came upon [**KlakSyphon**](https://github.com/keijiro/KlakSyphon?tab=readme-ov-file), and effectively tested it using MadMapper.
 The setup went perfectly, but since the MadMapper trial version adds a watermark, we planned to get a license from CCI for usage during our final playtest

-**Challenges and Refinements**
+&nbsp;&nbsp;&nbsp;&nbsp;**Challenges and Refinements**

-**Issue:**
-Given our quite simple projection needs, Lieven from the DarkLab advised looking at free options like MapMap or TouchDesigner after consulting him.
+&nbsp;&nbsp;&nbsp;&nbsp;**Issue:** Given our quite simple projection needs, Lieven from the DarkLab advised looking at free options like MapMap or TouchDesigner after consulting him.
 But we soon discovered MapMap was no longer supported and unable to find a trustworthy download.
 We turned to TouchDesigner, which first worked utilising the **SyphonSpout In TOP** to get the Unity feed.
 The problems started when we mapped using **KantanMapper**.
 Although it worked the first time, restarting the Unity scene usually caused the projection output in KantanMapper to glitch, fade, or vanish totally, therefore compromising the setup.

-**Solution:**
-We tried utilising TouchDesigner Pro and swapping machines to help with the instability, but the issues continued.
+&nbsp;&nbsp;&nbsp;&nbsp;**Solution:** We tried utilising TouchDesigner Pro and swapping machines to help with the instability, but the issues continued.
 Every time Unity was turned on, we had to essentially close and reopen TouchDesigner, then manually apply the projection mapping as a temporary fix.
 Though tiresome and not perfect, it kept the project under progress.
 We told the staff our trouble with the free alternatives on the day of the playtest, and they then gave us a MadMapper license.
 This let us present a consistent and professional projection experience throughout the last show.

 ![Projection Mapping](https://github.com/user-attachments/assets/45f56694-d674-4f83-8e6b-1bb09c831667)